19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

 The hen produces 250-280 large brown-colored eggs yearly.
-A fully grown rooster weighs 8 pounds, and a hen 6-7 pounds.
+A fully grown rooster weighs 8 lbs, and a hen 6–7 pounds.
+They have a lifespan of 6–10 years.

 8. Isa Brown Chicken